Handling Data Gaps for the Next Generation of Gravitational-Wave Observatories: Data Augmentation

 such that $\bm{d} = \bm{d}_o \oplus \bm{d}_m$, where we define $\oplus$ as the time-ordered concatenation operation.

 Data imputation is the insertion of artificial data $\bm{d}_i$ into the gaps of observed data, in place of missing data, thereby ``augmenting" it $\bm{d}_A$,

+It is important to note that augmenting data does \textit{not} enhance the SNR, as no new information is added; we show results to this effect in Sec.(\ref{sec: results}).
 Conceivably, the artificial ``imputing" data can be chosen arbitrarily.
 However, without proper care it can bias one's analysis or do little to mitigate the effects of gaps while working outside of the time-domain.
 We choose to follow the method of Baghi \textit{et al.}, who imputed statistically-consistent data as drawn from a multivariate Gaussian distribution conditioned on the observed data, $p\,(\bm{d}_m|\bm{d}_o,\bm{\theta})$~\cite{Baghi_2019}.
 This only assumes that the data is Gaussian - it may be non-stationary.
 By imputing such data, the likelihood will be unchanged, and the spectral leakage is optimally mitigated.
 This distribution has mean and covariance~\cite{Baghi_2019, eaton1983},

 where $\bm{\Sigma}_{mo} = \bm{M}_m\bm{\Sigma} \bm{M}_o^\mathrm{T}$, the mixed covariance between the missing and observed data, $\bm{\Sigma}_{mm} = \bm{M}_m\bm{\Sigma} \bm{M}_m^\mathrm{T}$, and $\bm{\Sigma}_{oo} = \bm{M}_o\bm{\Sigma} \bm{M}_o^\mathrm{T}$, the covariances of the missing and observed data, respectively ($\bm{\Sigma}$ is the complete time domain covariance). $\bm{h}_o(\bm{\theta}), \bm{h}_m(\bm{\theta})$ are the observed and missing segments of the signal model, respectively.
 The imputed data is generated in the time domain, and then returned to the analysis' domain of choice.
 Drawing data from a multivariate normal distribution requires the square-root of the covariance matrix, e.g. the Cholesky decomposition, $\bm{\Sigma}_{m|o} = \bm{HH}^\mathrm{T}$,